Skip to main content

 Tags

-A tag consists of an opening tag (<tag>) and a closing tag (</tag>), with content that the tag applies to placed between these two tags.
+Tags consist of an opening tag (<tag>) and a closing tag (</tag>), with the content that the tag applies to placed in between these two tags.

-HTML Tag Structure
+Structure of an HTML Tag

-<tag>Content that the tag applies to</tag>
+<tag>Content the tag applies to</tag>

-HTML Tag Example
+Example of an HTML Tag

 <html>